 Remember that the conversation does not have to end neatly.
 If the conversation ends with feelings of sadness or discomfort, that is valid, and it can be revisited when you’re ready.

 How many of us were told to “never go to bed angry?”.
 While I’m not endorsing going to bed in a rage, it is also okay to take your time to process emotions.
 When we feel a sense of urgency to resolve things, we are not allowing ourselves the space to work through our inner dialogue.
-Additionally, how many times have you had a full night of sleep and then seen things in an entirely different perspective?
+Additionally, how many times have you had a full night of sleep and then seen things from an entirely different perspective the next morning?

 3. Set your intentions.